Pity (William Blake): Interpretations

 It is a personification of a Christian element that some critics argue was a negative virtue for Blake, since pity is associated with "the failure of inspiration and a further dividing" and also "linked by alliteration and capitalization".
-It is also a part of Blake's mythology, in which a sexually frustrated Tharmas becomes "a terror to all living things", although the emotion inherent in him is pity.
+It is also a part of Blake's mythology, in which a sexually frustrated Tharmas becomes "a terror to all living things", although the emotion inherent in him is a pity.
 Other Blake characters have this feeling, and his mythology is developed between the confrontation of a feminine "Pity" and a masculine fiery, as happens in the brutal suppression of desire in Urizen.

 Some critics see a connection between Pity and the "hypnotic and helpless state" of William Butler Yeats' The Wind Among the Reeds (1899).

 Versions

 The print exists in four versions from two different matrices.
 The most elaborate and best-known version of the print is in the Tate Gallery, London, sometimes described as the only finished one.
-It was presented by W. Graham Robertson to the gallery in 1939, and is catalogued as "Butlin 310".
+It was presented by W. Graham Robertson to the gallery in 1939 and is catalogued as "Butlin 310".

 A unique "proof print" is in the British Museum (Butlin 313).
 It is "significantly smaller than the final version of the design" and depicts the supine figure "partially covered in vegetation" in the form of sweeping fronds of long grass.

 Another version of the image is in the collection of the Metropolitan Museum of Art.
 This is not as elaborately worked as the Tate print.
 It was donated by Mrs. Robert W. Goelet in 1958.

 A lightly retouched version at the Yale Center for British Art also exists, somewhat yellowed by varnish.
-According to The William Blake Archive, "The characteristics of the color printing indicate that this impression is the first one printed from the larger matrix in 1795.
+According to The William Blake Archive, "The characteristics of the colour printing indicate that this impression is the first one printed from the larger matrix in 1795.
 The second impression in this printing is Pity in the Tate Collection (Butlin 310); the third impression is in the Metropolitan Museum of Art, New York (Butlin 311)."